Survivors introduced at Woodbury in the television show The Walking Dead:

-- Psychotic Smirk: When Rick and the group comeback to rescue Daryl while firing at his henchmen causing the townspeople to run in panic, he's the only one that seems to enjoys this.
+- Psychotic Smirk: When Rick and the group come back to rescue Daryl while firing at his henchmen, causing the townspeople to run in panic, he's the only one that seems to enjoy this.

 - Race Lift: His comics counterpart was of partial Latin descent.

 - Reality Ensues: He tries to change for the better, but fails because he's still insane.